-As listeners age, they face additional difficulties with speech perception due to loss of hearing acuity (e.g. Schuknecht, 1955, Gates and Mills, 2005), temporal processing ability (e.g. Gordon-Salant and Fitzgibbons, 1999, Pichora-Fuller, 2003), speed of processing (e.g. Geary et al., 1993), and working memory (e.g. Hasher and Zacks, 1988).
-Those with severe to profound loss of hearingare sometimes treated with the surgical insertion of a cochlear implant (CI).
-This auditory prosthesis partially restores access to sound,maintaining the temporal envelope, but with severe spectral degradation of the auditory signal.
+As listeners age, they face additional difficulties with speech perception due to loss of hearing acuity (e.g., Schuknecht, 1955, Gates and Mills, 2005), temporal processing ability (e.g., Gordon-Salant and Fitzgibbons, 1999, Pichora-Fuller, 2003), speed of processing (e.g., Geary et al., 1993), and working memory (e.g., Hasher and Zacks, 1988).
+Those with severe-to-profound hearing loss are sometimes treated with the surgical insertion of a cochlear implant (CI).
+This auditory prosthesis partially restores access to sound by mostly maintaining the temporal envelope, but causes severe spectral degradation of the auditory signal.
 With practice, CI users are often able to regain the ability to understand speech, especially with the benefit of visual cues in addition to the auditory signal.

 While listeners of all ages can benefit from visual speech cues (Sommers et al., 2005, Tye-Murray et al., 2007), some have argued for decreased ability to integrate audio-visual information with age.
 Further, Ben-David and colleagues (2014) have argued that older adults have more difficulty inhibiting distractors than with detection of targets or speed of processing.
 Visual distraction in CI listeners, on the other hand, is less well studied.
-Several studies have found an advantage for the congenitally deaf on visual tasks (e.g. Strelnikov at al., 2009), including an advantage in visual selective attention (Dye et al., 2009).
-Champoux and colleagues (2008), however, showed interference of visual distractors on “inexperienced” CI users and proposed that auditory areas had been taken over by visual processes due to long periods of deafness which was reversible with cortical plasticity in more experienced CI users.
+Several studies have found an advantage for the congenitally deaf on visual tasks (e.g., Strelnikov at al., 2009), including an advantage in visual selective attention (Dye et al., 2009).
+Champoux and colleagues (2008), however, showed interference of visual distractors for “inexperienced” CI users and proposed that auditory areas had been taken over by visual processes due to long periods of deafness which was reversible with cortical plasticity in more experienced CI users.

 One way to test the influence of visual distractions is through the use of a visual secondary task.
-Gagné and colleagueshave looked extensively at listening effort revealed by a secondary task paradigm and shown differences due to aging.
+Gagné and colleagues (year) have looked extensively at listening effort revealed by a secondary task paradigm and shown differences due to aging.
 In difficult listening conditions, performance on a speech recognition task can become dramatically affected when the listener is also asked to perform another task at the same time.
 Van Gerven and Guerriero (2017) found effects of age during crossmodal (audio and visual) dual-tasks.
 However, the ability of CI users to perform speech recognition in a cross-modal dual-task paradigm is yet unknown.

-Because mmany experienced CI users are extremely good at recognizing speech when it is accompanied by visual cues, it was proposed to add temporal distortion to the signal by requiring recognition of foreign-accented speech.
+Many experienced CI users are extremely good at recognizing speech when it is accompanied by visual cues, because the visual cues complement the temporal acoustic cues available to CI listeners.
+One type of speech where temporal cues are modified is foreign-accented speech. .
 Accented speech has many of the stress patterns, pronunciations, and prosodic contours of the talker’s native language superimposed on the English speech.
 With the lack of spectral information due to the CIs’ processors and the distortion of temporal cues due to the accented talker, the speech recognition of even the highest-performing CI user can be tested.

 Previous work (Gordon-Salant, unpublished) tested two groups of listeners with normal hearing divided by age on AV stimuli of two talkers (one accented, one unaccented) and found no difference due to age for visual distraction, but all listeners performed worse when listening to accented talkers.
 Older listeners were differentially and negatively affected when a secondary task was added to the speech recognition task, especially when the talker had an accent.